System Security Assurance: A Systematic Literature Review: Security Assurance: Challenges and Gaps

-Different controls are deployed in the cloud ecosystems in order to guarantee security and privacy.
-The effectiveness of the security properties that have been enforced in the cloud environment is essential.
+Cloud ecosystems employ a variety of security controls to ensure security and privacy.
+Security properties that have been enforced in the cloud environment must be effective.
 However, it is a challenging task to measure their effectiveness in operation.
-Therefore, a method is required which can assure whether security controls are adequate and appropriate for specific cloud ecosystems \cite{formoso2015evidence}.
-A monitoring methodology is also required to monitor the security \cite{bobelin2015autonomic}.
-Moreover, an analysis tool is required for systematic security analysis of the critical cloud services \cite{ardagna2018case}.
+Therefore, a method is required which can assure whether security controls are adequate and appropriate for specific cloud ecosystems \cite{formoso2015evidence}. \item \textit{Security Monitoring and Analysis}

+A monitoring methodology is required to monitor the security \cite{bobelin2015autonomic}.
+Moreover, an analysis tool is required for systematic security analysis of the critical cloud services \cite{ardagna2018case}. \item \textit{Security Transparency and Auditing }

-Security transparency and auditing are two other essential factors that industries must consider to maintain and increase the trust in the offering services.
-Lack of security transparency in cloud-based services demotivates organizations to embrace the technology.
-The existing methods do not provide a definite method that helps in achieving security transparency as per users’ requirements.
+Security transparency and auditing are two other essential factors that industries must consider to maintain and increase trust in offering services.
+Lack of security transparency in cloud-based services demotivates organizations from embracing the technology.
+The existing methods do not provide a definite method that helps in achieving security transparency as per users’ requirements \cite{ismail2020unified}.

+A summary of challenges and gaps in system security assurance in given in Table 2. \end{enumerate}